-In order to protect a targeted student from retaliation, a student need not reveal their identity on an Incident Reporting Form.
-The form may be filed anonymously, confidentially, or the student may choose to disclose their identity (non-confidential).
+In order to protect a targeted student from retaliation, a student need not reveal his identity on an Incident Reporting Form.
+The form may be filed anonymously, confidentially, or the student may choose to disclose his or her identity (non-confidential).